Backyard Builder

 How We Saved $2,650 on Our 10x12 Backyard Shed: A My Shed Plans Review

-The contractor didn’t even blink when he handed me the paper. “$4,800 for a basic 10x12 storage shed,” he said, wiping sweat from his forehead.
-I looked at the patchy grass of our North Carolina backyard and then at my husband.
-We both knew that wasn't happening—not unless we wanted to skip the mortgage this month.
+The contractor didn’t even blink when he handed me the paper last autumn.
+“Around forty-eight hundred for a basic 10x12 storage shed,” he said, wiping North Carolina humidity off his forehead with a sleeve.
+I looked at the patchy grass of our half-acre lot, then at my husband, and we both knew it wasn’t happening—not unless we wanted to trade our mortgage payment for a place to store the lawnmower.

 The Sticker Shock That Started It All

-She says: We had just moved into this fixer-upper last fall, and our “half-acre of potential” was mostly just a half-acre of stuff sitting under blue tarps.
-We needed a shed.
-Badly.
-But after getting that $4,800 quote in late October, we realized if we wanted a backyard that didn't look like a construction site, we’d have to build it ourselves.
+She says: We moved into this fixer-upper with big dreams and even bigger piles of stuff that didn’t fit in the house.
+By late October, our "half-acre of potential" was mostly just a half-acre of blue tarps flapping in the wind.
+We needed a shed, and we needed it before the winter rains turned our yard into a swamp.
+But after getting that $4,800 quote, we realized that if we wanted a backyard that didn’t look like a construction site, we’d have to build it ourselves.

-He says: I’m handy enough with a miter saw, but I’m not an architect.
-If you tell me to “just frame a wall,” I’m going to spend three hours on YouTube and still end up with something crooked.
+He says: I’m handy enough with a miter saw, but I’m no architect.
+If you tell me to "just frame a wall," I’m going to spend four hours on YouTube and still end up with something that looks like it belongs in a funhouse.
 We needed a literal map.
-That’s when we found My Shed Plans.
-For $37, it felt like a gamble worth taking compared to five grand.
+We’d already learned our lesson about measuring once and cutting twice on our first workshop project.
+For about thirty-seven bucks, My Shed Plans felt like a gamble worth taking compared to five grand.

-She says: I handled the research (and the budget tracking).
+She says: I handled the planning (and the budget tracking).
 I looked at a few different options, but this one stood out because it promised specifically to help with permit guidance.
-Our county is... particular.
-If the shed isn't anchored right or doesn't meet the setback requirements, they’ll make you tear it down.
-The My Shed Plans library actually explained foundation types that would pass inspection in our area.
+Our county in rural NC is... well, they have opinions.
+If the shed isn’t anchored right or doesn’t meet the setback requirements, they’ll make you tear it down.
+The library actually explained foundation types that would pass inspection in our area, which saved me a three-hour trip to the zoning office.

 The 10x12 Blueprint: What’s Actually Inside?

-When you download the pack, it’s honestly overwhelming.
+When you first download the pack, it’s honestly a little overwhelming.
 There are 12,000 plans.
-I’m pretty sure there are plans in there for sheds that could house a small elephant.
-We narrowed it down to a classic 10x12 garden shed with a gambrel roof (the barn style) because I wanted the extra loft storage for all the holiday decorations currently living in our guest room.
+I’m pretty sure there are plans in there for sheds that could house a small elephant or a modest submarine.
+We narrowed it down to a classic 10x12 garden shed with a gambrel roof—that’s the barn style—because I wanted the extra loft storage for all the holiday decorations currently taking over our guest room.

 He says: The best part for me was the material list.
-I took that list to the big-box store in November, loaded up the truck, and the total came to exactly $2,150.
-That included the lumber, the shingles, the hardware, and even the paint.
+I took that list to the big-box store in November, loaded up the truck, and the total came to right around $2,150.
+That included the lumber, the shingles, the hardware, and even the "fancy" cedar-tone paint she picked out.
 Compare that to the $4,800 quote, and we were already $2,650 in the black before I even hammered the first nail.
+We’ve had a history of this—like why we stopped winging it and started using real plans for every project.

 The "Mud-Pocalypse" of November 2025

-In North Carolina, the clay soil turns into a slick, orange peanut butter the second it rains.
+He says: In North Carolina, the clay soil turns into a slick, orange peanut butter the second it rains.
 We started the foundation on the second weekend of November.
 The plans were clear—level the ground, use pressure-treated 4x4s.
 Simple, right?
+Wrong.
+It poured.
+We were out there in the drizzle, sliding around in the clay, trying to get the concrete blocks perfectly level while the ground literally shifted under our boots.

-He says: The “Cons”?
+He says: The "Cons"?
 Some of the plans are clearly older.
 You can tell they’ve been scanned in from different sources over the years.
-Some are high-def 3D CAD drawings, and others look like hand-drawn blueprints from the 80s.
-They all work, but you have to spend a night or two clicking through the files to find the “modern” ones that are easiest to read.
+Some are high-def 3D CAD drawings that are super easy to read, and others look like hand-drawn blueprints from the 1980s.
+They all work, but you have to spend a night or two clicking through the files to find the "modern" ones that match your skill level.
+Also, 12,000 plans is a lot to scroll through.
+I recommend using the search function or you'll be looking at gazebo plans for three hours.

-By the last weekend of November, the doors were on and the trim was painted.
-It’s sturdy, it’s level (despite the clay), and it looks like it belongs in the yard.
+By the first weekend of December, the doors were on and the trim was painted.
+It’s sturdy, it’s level (despite the orange mud-pocalypse), and it looks like it belongs in the yard.
 Every time I walk past it to get the rake, I remember that we have an extra $2,650 in our savings account because we were stubborn enough to do it ourselves.
+We didn't need a contractor; we just needed a map.

 Don't let the mud scare you.
 Just get a good level, a solid pair of boots, and a set of plans that actually tells you where the nails go.
-Your bank account will thank you.
+Your bank account—and your sanity—will thank you once that last shingle is in place and the tarps are finally gone for good.

 Related Articles